• Home

 Teaching Friendship Skills

-Friendship skills and kindness are foundational social and emotional skills that every classroom and every household should be modelling every day.
-But just modelling isn’t enough.
-Do our kids really know how to spot a good friend and be a good friend?
-These skills need to be taught explicitly and regularly.
-It’s not something that can be taught just using happy resources, it takes lessons on self awareness, acts of kindness and more.
-This post is all learning and using friendship detective skills to find a good friend and to be one too!
+Friendship skills and kindness are foundational social and emotional skills.
+Many aspects of friendship skills don’t develop naturally and need to be taught explicitly and regularly.
+It’s not something that can be taught just using happy resources, it takes lessons on self-awareness, acts of kindness, and more.
+Even knowing this, do our kids really know how to spot a good friend and be a good friend?
+This post is about learning and using friendship detective skills to find a good friend and be one too!

 Based on everything I see in the classroom and everything in our communities surrounding kindness, I knew that it was time for a comprehensive look at teaching kindness and friendship.
 Friendship activities in preschool are common but as kids get older, the teaching of friendship seems to decrease.
 I decided to compile everything I have heard and learned through the years about friendship skills and kids and put together a resource that would really help kids understand what a good friend is and help teachers teach it!
 A true friend.
 Even after teaching kids all year about friendship and sharing, kids still have difficulties dealing with certain situations because they just may not have learned what to look for in a friend.
 I broke this down into What is a good friend?
 How to recognize a good friend.
 How to BE a good friend.